Bruce Peninsula National Park in Ontario

 Emerald lake, Yukon, Canada

-To experience the natural wonder, the best time to visit is from mid-August to mid-April, between 10 p.m. and 3 a.m.
-No special equipment like a telescope is needed; all you need to do is look up at the clear sky.
-While the northern lights are viewable in Whitehorse, you'll want to leave the city for the best view.
+To experience the natural wonder, the best time to visit is between 10 p.m. and 3 a.m. from mid-August to mid-April.
+No special equipment like a telescope is needed; you only need to look up at the clear sky.
+While Whitehorse's northern lights are viewable, you'll want to leave the city for the best view.

 Prince Edward Island

-It may be small in size, but Prince Edward Island is full of trails to explore andunique east coast experiences, like Anne of Green Gables attractions and red and white lighthouses everywhere you look.
+Although Prince Edward Island is small in size, it is full of trails to explore and unique East Coast experiences, like Anne of Green Gables attractions and red and white lighthouses everywhere you look.

 The island also has endless beaches to discover.
 While visiting, you can walk along long stretches of shoreline with eye-catching sand in shades of pink, champagne, and red.